Mickeon/team-fortress-jumper/README.md

 - Animations created/ported by [DJTHED](https://www.youtube.com/c/djthed);
 - [Godot Engine](https://godotengine.org/) for allowing this;
 - The [Team Fortress 2](https://www.teamfortress.com/) development team for creating a masterpiece;
-- [Valve Software](https://www.valvesoftware.com/it/) for... owning a lot of the used assets.
+- [Valve Software](https://www.valvesoftware.com/it/) for owning most of the used assets.